briandrum/codes.forchagrin.com/_chapters/chapter-943-small-cell-design-guidelines.md

-        percent taller than adjacent structures, or (c) is not extended by more than 10 percent or to a height exceeding 50 feet, whichever is greater, and (iii) also otherwise satisfies the definition of "Small Wireless Facilities" found in the FCC’s Small Cell Order.
+        percent taller than adjacent structures, or (c) is not extended by more than 10 percent or to a height exceeding 50 feet, whichever is greater, and (iii) also otherwise satisfies the definition of "Small Wireless Facilities" found in the FCC's Small Cell Order.

     12. _(12)_ "Small Cell Equipment" means a Small Cell Facility and all Accessory Equipment.